 Bangalore was founded in 1537 by a local chieftain, who upon being given the land by a Vijaynagar emperor, built a mud fort and temple there.
 Over the years, the city has undergone a massive transformation.
 Its earlier days saw it passed from ruler to ruler, until the British Raj took hold of it and located their south Indian administration there in 1831.
-The British constructed considerable infrastructure, and after India gained independence, Bangalore grew into an important center for education, science, and information technology.
+The British constructed considerable infrastructure.
+After India gained independence, Bangalore grew into an important center for education, science, and information technology.

 UTC (Coordinated Universal Time) +5.5 hours.

-About 11 million people now live in the city, making it India's fourth largest city after Mumbai, Delhi, and Kolkata.
+There's been a huge population growth in Bangalore in recent years.
+More than 11 million people now live in the city, making it India's fourth largest city after Mumbai, Delhi, and Kolkata.

 Climate and Weather

 Due to its elevation, Bangalore is blessed with relatively pleasant climate.

-Day time temperatures remains fairly constant, between 26-29 degrees Celsius (79-84 degrees Fahrenheit), for most of the year.
-The temperature usually only exceeds 30 degrees Celsius (86 degrees Fahrenheit) during the hotter months from March to May, when it can reach around 34 degrees Celsius (93 degrees Fahrenheit).
+Daytime temperatures remain fairly constant, between 26-29 degrees Celsius (79-84 degrees Fahrenheit), for most of the year.
+The temperature usually only exceeds 30 degrees Celsius (86 degrees Fahrenheit) during the hot summer months from March to May, when it can reach around 34 degrees Celsius (93 degrees Fahrenheit).
 Winters in Bangalore are warm and sunny, although the temperature does drop at night to around 15 degrees Celsius (59 degrees Fahrenheit).
 Winter mornings can also be foggy.
-September and October are particularly rainy months.
+September and October experience the most monsoon season rain.

+However, they can be unreliable and don't always turn up.
+The other alternative is to take a bus, and this can be a cheap and easy way of going on a mini tour of the city.
 Board a bus near the start of the route at Majestic or Shivaji Nagar, and you'll get a great insight into life in Bangalore.

 What to Do

-Sleeping & Eating
+Sleeping and Eating

 Health and Safety Information

 Bangalore is a relatively safe Indian city and organized crime is almost non-existent.
 The city is also quite liberal in its attitude compared to many Indian cities, resulting in better treatment of women and less staring.
 However, be careful of pickpockets in tourist areas.
-The usual tourist scams also operate in Bangalore, but again, to a lesser extent than in many other Indian cities.
-Overall, Bangalore is a friendly city to visit.
+You may also be approached by men to pose for selfies, which you can refuse if you don't feel comfortable.